json-api/json-api/_format/1.1/index.md

 #### <a href="#profile-query-parameter-omitting" id="profile-query-parameter" class="headerlink"></a> Omitting the `profile` Query Parameter

+Requiring the client to specify the `profile` query parameter would be cumbersome.
+Accordingly, JSON:API defines a way that server's may infer its value in many cases.

-A server **MAY** define an internal mapping from query parameter names to profile URIs.
+To do so, a server **MAY** define an internal mapping from query parameter names to profile URIs.
 The profile URI for a query parameter name in this mapping **MUST NOT** change over time.

-If a requested URL does not contain the `profile` query parameter and does contain one or more query parameters in the server's internal mapping, the server may act as though the request URL contained a `profile` query parameter whose value was the comma-separated list of each profile URI found in the server's internal mapping for the query parameters in use on the request.
+If a requested URL does not contain the `profile` query parameter and does contain one or more query parameters in the server's internal mapping, the server may act as though the request URL contained a `profile` query parameter whose value was the comma-separated list of each unique profile URI found in the server's internal mapping for the query parameters in use on the request.

 For example, the server might support a profile that defines a meaning for the